 By Phillip B. Rarick, Esq., Miami Asset Protection Attorney

-Asset protection law is a specialized and complex area of law.
 The information on this blog is of a general nature and is not intended to answer any individual’s legal questions.
 Do not rely on information presented herein to address your individual legal concerns.
-If you have a legal question about your individual facts and circumstances, you should consult an attorney that is experienced in asset protection law.
+If you have a legal question about your individual facts and circumstances, you should consult an experienced Miami asset protection attorney.
 Your receipt of information from this website or blog does not create an attorney-client relationship and the legal privileges inherent therein.